Using your phone abroad

 O2 Travel is a free Bolt On that you can add to your account if you're on Pay Monthly.
 You can use it if you're travelling to O2 Travel destinations - take a look below to see which destinations are covered.

-For £3.99 a day in Turkey and £4.99 in selected destinations outside of Europe you'll get all the data you need, plus 120 minutes to make and/or receive calls and 120 texts to use within your travel destination and back to the UK.
+For £4.99 in Turkey and selected destinations outside of Europe you'll get all the data you need, plus 120 minutes to make and/or receive calls and 120 texts to use within your travel destination and back to the UK.

 You'll only be charged on the days you use O2 Travel.
 The daily charge will apply from midnight to midnight local time (based on the capital city of the country you're in) and won't be triggered by receiving calls or texts.
 Any calls you receive during the day will be included in your 120 minutes daily allowance.
 If you go over this limit within the same day period, you'll be charged at the standard roaming rates for the country you're in.